Ten Classroom

 I am concluding this list of creativity killers with some ways to think about the apprentice system of teaching and learning.
 In #5 above I say that I kill creativity if I show examples before students have developed their own concepts of what might go into a significant creative effort.
 When not showing examples, we have to practice other ways to generate ideas.
 In #1 above I say it is better to steal, rather than borrow ideas.
 To really be creative with an idea, one has to believe it and own it.

 When I was a student teacher I apprenticed with two master teachers with many years as successful art teaching.
-From Mr. Nelson, I learned ways to being a personable and helpful person, but eventually abandoned many of his other ways of presenting lessons.
+From Mr. Nelson, I learned ways of being a personable and helpful person, but eventually abandoned many of his other ways of presenting lessons.
 From Mrs. Wolfe, I learned some very effective ways to get students to generate ideas for their own work, but I have had to work to abandon some of her personality traits.

 Often students expect and ask to see examples.
 I assure them that we will be studying great exemplars as we begin to understand and experience how it feels to materialize work ourselves.
 I explain that I look at lots of great art so that I know what I do not need to do (it has already been done).
-I explain that when I look at great art, I see a reflection of another time and/or culture.
+I explain that when I look at great art, I see a reflection of another person and/or another time and/or culture.
 I do not see work that needs to be done today by me and in my situation.

-I also tell students that I apprentice at great work to analyze the motivations behind the work--never to find something that I can visually mimic.
+I also tell students that I apprentice at great work to analyze the motivations behind the work--not to find something that I can visually mimic.
 I explain that I apprentice with important artworks in order to learn to read and understand the mind and heart of artists, but not to copy the look of their work.
 I speculate on why it may have been made.
 If I had made it, what would it have looked like?
-I never conclude that my work should look like what I am looking at.
+I do not conclude that my work should look like what I am looking at.
 Copying is not a reasonable option.
 When viewing art this way, it can inspire and give me the courage to create something in my life that I need to express.

 Artwork is great because it was made for a reason deeply felt by the artist.
 Of course apprenticing with exemplars in this way often requires some understanding of context--not merely surface appraisal.
 This is a reason to delay showing work until students are minimally familiar and confident in their own creativity.